JuzerShakir/session/README.md

 # Project: Session & Cookie
-*This Rails application shows how a session is used with cookies from a client's browser.*
+*A responsive Rails webapp that uses cookies to maintain a session with clients' browsers.*

 <div align="center">
   <img src="project_logo.png" />